Kelsie Jean Smeby Flashes Plenty Of Skin In Tiny Black Bikini

 “You have a magical presence!” a fourth admirer added with a blue heart and star emoji.

 Earlier in the month, Kelsie shared an update that saw her rocking a minuscule blue bikini while she spent some time on the beach.
 She posed provocatively on her knees in one picture while flaunting her sandy booty.
-Another shot saw her facing the camera while she sat on one hip.
-She leaned on one hand and parted her legs while she held her face to the sky.
+Another shot saw her facing the camera while she reclined on one hip.
+She leaned on one hand and parted her legs, tilting her face up to the sky.